mmoreno43/aws_project/README.md

 Name your policy **Travis_CI_Policy** and click on **Create Policy**.

-Go back to the previous tab and click on the "refresh" symbol.
+Go back to the previous tab and click on the **refresh** symbol.

 Type in the seach bar **Travis_CI_Policy**.

 Click on the checkbox next to it.

-Skip **Tags** and move on to review.
+Skip **Tags** and move on to **Review**.

 Click on **Create User**.

 **This next step is very important, because we only get one shot to see the secret acces key.**

 There are a few ways we can do this.
-One of them being **Download .csv** file.
+One of them being downloading the **.csv** file.
 You can copy the keys to a notepad or text file or simply use a pencil and scratch piece of paper to write them down.

-For this example I will download the **.csv** file.
+For this example I will download the **.csv** file since that is the easiet.

 We will input these keys for the future when we get into Travis CI.

 Congrats, you've made it this far, but let's take it one step further and have Travis CI make the push from GitHub to our S3 bucket.

-# TravisCI
+# Travis CI

 To begin we need to create an account on [Travis CI](https://travis-ci.org/).
 Your account will be linked with your GitHub.